OpenCyphal/yakut/CONTRIBUTING.md

 The directory `tests/deps` contains various test dependencies, including `sitecustomize.py`, which is used to measure code coverage in subprocesses (which the test suite spawns a lot of, naturally).

-When running tests on GNU/Linux, ensure that the current user is allowed to use `sudo` without an interactive password prompt.
+When running tests on GNU/Linux, ensure either that the current user is allowed to use `sudo` without an interactive password prompt; or, when you're around, you can also enter the password when prompted.
 This is needed for setting up `vcan` interfaces, loading relevant kernel modules, and setting up packet capture.

-### Manual testing

-Some tools with rich UI are difficult to fully test manually.
-These should be validated manually; please find instructions in the corresponding files under `tests/cmd`.

 ### Using Nox